hereismeaw/omniTAK-mobile/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributions.
 Please follow these guidelines:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)